Rishav-12/Dice-Simulator/README.md

 Graphical Dice Simulator

 ### Description
-Awesome dice simulator with image-handling in Tkinter.
+An awesome dice simulator with image-handling in Tkinter.
 Play your favourite dice game using this simulator.

 ### Requirements
 * Python